-Design Principles:

-The business site is to maintain a 7m buffer for tree planting to mature along its southern edge in perpetuity.

-- Access road to the business site is to be along its northern perimeter to allow tree planting and separation between the business uses and the open space.
-This is in order to ensure any business premises are well screened from the public open space. - The access road that crosses the open space is to provide an east-west pedestrian priority and its character should protect and reinforce the landscape characteristics of this open space. - The business units should have their long axis orientated north/south in order to minimise visual impact in views from the south.
-Roof finishes and cladding should be dark in tone and non-reflective. - The setting of the adjacent listed buildings should be respected
+Design Principles: Delivery Considerations: The business site is to maintain a 7m buffer for tree planting to mature along its southern edge in perpetuity.
+Access road to the business site is to be along its northern perimeter to allow tree planting and separation between the business uses and the open space.
+This is in order to ensure any business premises are well screened from the • Provision of a connection to the nearest point of adequate capacity in the sewerage network, as advised by Southern Water. public open space.
+The access road that crosses the open space is to provide an east/west pedestrian priority and its character should protect and reinforce the landscape characteristics of this open space.
+The business units should have their long axis orientated north/south in order to minimise visual impact in views from the south.
+Roof finishes and cladding should be dark in tone and non-reflective.
+See also proposed mitigation measures detailed at Appendix G of the Sustainability Appraisal.
+The setting of the adjacent listed buildings should be respected.